 To learn more about Synergy’s Settlement Consulting team, click HERE

-Registration for this month’s Third Thursday Webinar is now open.
+Watch our Third Thursday Webinar on-demand.
 This month’s webinar is titled: Settlement Planning – Understanding the Concept of Liquidity